-Comment: This figure illustrates the percentage of newly detected people with CPE from surveillance samples (orange) and diagnostic samples (green) each quarter for the last 3 years.
+Comment: This figure illustrates the percentage of newly detected people with CPE from surveillance samples (orange) and diagnostic samples (green) for each quarter since quarter 2 2020.
 The red line illustrates the trend for percent of new detections of CPE from diagnostic samples.
 The black line illustrates the trend for percent of new detections of CPE from surveillance samples.